lucianoayres/taco/README.md

 -   🚫 **Exclusion of Hidden and Binary Files**: Keeps your output clean by skipping unnecessary files.
 -   📁 **Include Specific File Types**: Use the `-include-ext` flag to specify which file extensions to include.
 -   ❌ **Exclude Specific File Types**: Use the `-exclude-ext` flag to specify which file extensions to exclude.
+-   📂 **Exclude Specific Directories**: Use the `-exclude-dir` flag to specify directories to exclude from processing.
--   📝 **Status Messages**: Provides clear progress updates during processing.
+-   📝 **Status Messages**: Provides clear progress updates during processing, including reasons for skipping files.
 -   🔄 **Append Mode**: Prevents accidental overwrites by appending to existing output files.
 -   ✨ **Customizable Output**: Specify output file names and directories as needed.